-Submission of documentation for the conformity check

-The developer submits all documentation to DGNB GmbH for the conformity check as part of the New Construction of Buildings certification.
-This party in turn informs HafenCity Hamburg GmbH whether the audited project complies with the requirements of the DGNB special award Ecolabel.
+Submission of documentation for the conformity check The developer submits all documentation to DGNB GmbH for the conformity check as part of the New Construction of Buildings certification, who then informs HafenCity Hamburg GmbH about whether the audited project meets the requirements of the DGNB special award Ecolabel.
 If the result of the assessment is positive and all project profiles (step 4) have been submitted in full, HafenCity Hamburg GmbH awards the DGNB special award Ecolabel in the form of a temporary certificate.
 This initial certification is valid for a maximum of four years.
 Use